mgrider/SKHexGrid/README.md

     - moving offset coordinate 0,0 all the way to an edge of the grid
   - toggle drawing an extra cell in 2 or 3 directions, and only drawing coordinates (for the relevant axis) in that cell
 * Allow the user to save their hex grid (including any current states)
-* Allow the user to export the current grid
-  - as PDF, specifying the size of each cell
+* Allow the user to export the current grid as PDF, specifying the size of each cell
 * Add option to choose a woodgrain background
 * Add the possibility for arbitrary text annotations
-* Add a periodic shading type, that uses the secondary color only every 2 or 3 cells (The 2-away version would be similar to 3-color, just only using 2-colors.)
 * Allow for coloring the edges of the board
 * Ideas & issues that involve grids that scroll off the edge of the screen (without using the transform)
   - fix resolution "blurriness" when zooming in on large grids